 Both chambers are interconnected by the bottom of the facade.
-Another feature is a new element at the top to regulate the airflow in the chambers, depending on the gradient of the existing temperature between inside and outside the building.
+Another feature is a new element at the top to regulate the airflow in the chambers, depending on the gradient of the existing temperature between the inside and outside of the building.
 This presents two improvements over conventional systems.
-Energy gains/ losses are reduced through the facades, and consequently, reducing the energy consumption due to air flow.
+Energy gains/ losses are reduced through the facades, consequently, reducing the energy consumption due to airflow.
 Secondly, the design of the system helps to reduce the vertical temperature gradient along with the envelope, homogenizing the air temperature in the chambers throughout the year.

 Classy sophistication – FunderMax Project

-A studied choice of the material is made adhering to the following points:
+A studied choice of material is made adhering to the following points:

 A tested fire resistance level of the material and the system – Fire resistance levels are calibrated to minutes for structural stability, integrity and insulation • Combustibility parameters and fire hazard properties need to be prescribed as a mandatory checkpoint for cladding materials

-Compliance of the fire laws and the specifications in the national building code should be a prerequisite
+Compliance with the fire laws and the specifications in the national building code should be a prerequisite

 Test reports and certificates from a registered testing authority for cladding materials should be made mandatory